sagefy/sagefy/docs/Web-API.md

 + Parameters
     + limit - Maximum number of notices to return.
-    + skip - Offset in returned set.
+    + skip - Offset in returned subject.
     + tag - Filter by a specific tag.
     + read - Filter by read or unread notices.